TBSniller/piccap/README.md

 ### How to install
 Easy way:
-Easily install it from HBChannel https://github.com/webosbrew/webos-homebrew-channel.
+Install it directly from HBChannel https://github.com/webosbrew/webos-homebrew-channel.
 It's published at the repo: https://repo.webosbrew.org/apps/

 You can also download the ipk from releases or build it all yourself.